The Immaculate Collection: Critical reception

-Rolling Stone called the album the "standard bearer for Madonna compilations", summing up the first stage of Madonna's career "flawlessly" with an addition of "worthy sensual" new tracks.
-In a review for Music & Media, Pieter de Bruyn Kops complimented the album's new material as "brilliant" and said that "Madonna proves again she is the ruling Queen of Pop."
+Rolling Stone called the album the "standard bearer for Madonna compilations", summing up the first stage of Madonna's career "flawlessly" with the addition of "worthy sensual" new tracks.
+In a review for Music & Media, Pieter de Bruyn Kops complimented the album's new material, calling it "brilliant" and said that "Madonna proves again she is the ruling Queen of Pop."
 Danny Eccleston from Q magazine said the album's "ambitious title" was justified by "magnificent content: 17-track best of enhanced by the hard-faced sexiness of Lenny Kravitz-aided Justify My Love (and Rescue Me)."
 Robert Christgau called it "the greatest album of [Madonna's] mortal life" featuring "seventeen hits, more than half of them indelible classics."
 Writing for Stereogum, Tom Breihan commented the compilation "is even more impressive when you think about what didn't make it onto the album."
-Ross Bennett from Mojo called the album "truly the best of best of's" and stated: "This has to be right up there with ABBA Gold as a collection of singles so deeply ingrained in the collective consciousness [...]
-But there is no denying the pop nous behind Ms Ciccone's first 15 years of hits, here brilliantly packaged in, gasp, chronological order."
+Ross Bennett from Mojo called the album "truly the best of the best-of albums" and stated: "This has to be right up there with ABBA Gold as a collection of singles so deeply ingrained in the collective consciousness [...]
+But there is no denying the pop nous behind Ms Ciccone's first 15 years of hit singles, here brilliantly packaged in, gasp, chronological order."

 J.D.
 Considine from The Baltimore Sun considered it "no mere greatest hits" and commented, "Immaculate?
 Impeccable is more like it."
 Lucy O'Brien in her book Madonna: Like an Icon deemed the album a "seamless marriage of high-octane pop and dance", as well as "the ultimate party record".
-Selects Andrew Harrison wrote: "Given that she's had the good grace to leave out second-raters [...] it's hard to fault this wonderful collection.
+Selects Andrew Harrison wrote: "Given that she had the good grace to leave out second-raters [...] it's hard to fault this wonderful collection.
 You might find better music this Christmas but you'll never hear better pop."
-Kevork Djansezian of Tulsa World commented that "if the controversy, the outrage, the boycotts, and the sexual revolution it created don't spark your interest, at least you can have a great time dancing and lip-synching to its acclaimed and definitely catchy pop tracks."
-Douglas Wolk from Pitchfork stated that the album is "the kind of perfect straight-into-orbit retrospective pop artists dream of achieving."
+Kevork Djansezian of Tulsa World commented that "if the controversy, the outrage, the boycotts, and the sexual revolution it created don't spark your interest, listeners can still have a great time dancing and lip-synching to its acclaimed, catchy pop tracks."
+Douglas Wolk from Pitchfork stated that the album was "the kind of perfect straight-into-orbit retrospective pop artists dream of achieving."